oatlog/oatlog/doc/report/main.typ

 Specifically for relational e-matching and Datalog, it refers to determining an order in which to join the atoms in a premise.

-Oatlog query plans only Generic joins as described in @section_background_wcoj.
-Generic join is worst-case optimal given identically sized relations, but for relations of different sizes one should prefer to join smaller relations first.
+Oatlog query plans only Generic Joins as described in @section_background_wcoj.
+Generic Join is worst-case optimal given identically sized relations, but for relations of different sizes one should prefer to join smaller relations first.
 Oatlog statically query-plans at compile-time since that requires less engineering effort and provides greater freedom in terms of memory representation